srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     iotedge 1.0.9
     ```

+1. At the Cloud Shell command prompt, to close the SSH session, type **exit** and then press **Enter**.

 #### Task 3: Execute helper scripts

-1. On the Azure Cloud Shell toolbar, to upload the setup scripts, click **Upload/Download files** (fourth button from the right).
+1. On the Azure Cloud Shell toolbar, click **Upload/Download files** (fourth button from the right).

 1. In the dropdown, click **Upload**.

-1. In the file selection dialog, navigate to the folder location of the GitHub lab files that you downloaded when you configured your development environment.
+1. In the file selection dialog, navigate to lab 14 Setup folder.

-    In Lab 3 of this course, "Setup the Development Environment", you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
-The extracted folder structure includes the following folder path:
+    The setup-iot-edge-gateway.sh and setup-remote-iot-edge-gateway.sh script files are located in the Setup folder for lab 14.
+This is the same folder location that you opened in Visual Studio Code above, when you updated the script files.

     * Allfiles
       * Labs
           * 14-Run an IoT Edge device in restricted network and offline
             * Setup

-    The setup-iot-edge-gateway.sh and setup-remote-iot-edge-gateway.sh script files are located in the Setup folder for lab 14.

 1. Select the **setup-iot-edge-gateway.sh** and **setup-remote-iot-edge-gateway.sh** script files, and then click **Open**.